actris-cloudnet/cloudnetpy/paper/paper.md

 While the concept is solid proven, more robust and operational system is called for.
-In the forthcoming years, Cloudnet will be one of the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook], where the Cloudnet framework is used to process gigabytes of data per day in near real time.
+In the forthcoming years, Cloudnet will be one of the key components in ACTRIS (Aerosol, Clouds and Trace Gases Research Infrastructure) [@ACTRIS_handbook], where Cloudnet framework is used to process gigabytes of data per day in near real time.
 ACTRIS is moving into implementation phase in 2020 and is supposed to be fully operational in 2025.